Why Visibility Beats Technical Skills for Security Career Growth

 Being the face of the zero-trust migration that everyone in leadership is watching

 The play: When these land on your desk, clear your schedule.
-These are the moments careers are built on.

 Hidden Gems (High Value + Not Visible)